 Chair: Dr Saleyha Ahsan

 Saleyha is currently working as an ITU doctor in Bangor Hospital, North Wales.
 She has also works as a humanitarian doctor in conflict zones and is passionate about the targeting of healthcare in war.
-She is currently doing a a PhD at Cambridge on the impact of attacks against healthcare in conflict zones,

 Dr Daniel Grace

 Daniel is a portfolio GP based in South Wales.

 Scott is a microbiology and infectious diseases trainee doctor with a specialist interest in expedition medicine.